vinibs/environment-setup/README.md

 To make the transition from one machine to another or the setup after formatting, this repository have shell scripts for many different environments that may be needed in a developer day-to-day.

 ## Limitations
-Currently, this repository only has scripts for setting up the environments in a **macOS** system, tested only on Intel machines at the moment.
+Currently, this repository only has scripts for setting up the environments in a **macOS** system.
+All scripts were tested on Intel machines and the ones for Node, Python and Gjira were currently also tested on M1 machines.

 ## Requirements
 - [Homebrew](https://brew.sh/)